gyulanemeth/bluefox.email/posts/how-marketers-can-use-ai-powered-newsletters-to-turn-scattered-content-into-an-owned-audience.md

 ## YouTube can make the newsletter richer

-TODO: Add an example GIF here (possibly from our onboarding flow) showing how a video preview or tutorial can be featured inside a newsletter.

 YouTube is also a strong content source.

-A company can include its own videos, such as tutorials, product demos, webinars, interviews, or customer stories.

-Or it can curate useful videos from other trusted channels.
+A company can include its own videos, such as tutorials, product demos, webinars, interviews, or customer stories, or it can curate useful videos from other trusted channels.

 But again, the important thing is context.